junxit/us-congress-bills-110/bill.md

 # H.R.
 3021

-> To direct the Secretary of Education to make grants and low-interest loans to local educational agencies for the construction, modernization, or repair of public kindergarten, elementary, and secondary educational facilities, and for other purposes.
+> To direct the Secretary of Education to make grants to State educational agencies for the modernization, renovation, or repair of public school facilities, and for other purposes.

 ## § 1.
 Short title; table of contents